 Agriculture forms the largest single economic activity on Islay, the whisky industry, fishing and tourism are other important sources of income.
 Much of the farmed land is used as grazing for cattle and sheep although some arable cultivation is also carried out.
 Large tracts of the higher moorland and hill land is incorporated into deer shooting estates.
-Several of the peat bogs are regularly cut, providing fuel both for the eight distilleries and for private use.
+Several of the peat bogs are regularly cut, providing fuel both for the nine distilleries and for private use.
 There are coniferous tree plantations, concentrated mainly to the south east and eastern parts of the island.
 The area around Loch Gruinart is a designated nature reserve managed by RSPB.

 Population figures on Islay